Livingston County Michigan News, Weather, Traffic, Sports, School Updates, and the Best Classic Hits for Howell, Brighton, Fenton

 Bowl for Kids Sake

-Bowl for Kids Sake Thursday March 2nd-Sunday March 5th
+Bowl for Kids Sake Thursday, March 2nd-Sunday, March 5th

 at Striking Lanes in Hartland.
 Register your team now and join the huge bowling party to help Big Brothers and Big Sisters of Livingston County.
 Visit WHMI.com and click the bowling pins for registration forms, and bowling times.
 Once your 5 person team is registered, you’ll receive a pledge sheet for each bowler, $60 minimum pledge